multivendorx/MultiVendorX/readme.txt

 = Migrate to MultiVendorX worry-free! =

 If you're currently using WCFM Marketplace, WC Vendors, or Dokan Multivendor and want to make the switch, our seamless [**migration tool**](https://multivendorx.com/docs/knowledgebase/migration/?utm_source=wordpress.org&utm_medium=plugindescription&utm_campaign=MultiVendorxWPOrg) makes it easy.
 You can sample everything before committing, ensuring a smooth transition without losing any valuable data.
-Our tool effortlessly transfers data from Dokan or any other WooCommerce-compatible marketplace plugin to MultiVendorX, so you can become a MultiVendorXian with confidence.
+Our tool effortlessly transfers data from Dokan or any other WooCommerce-compatible marketplace plugin of WordPress to MultiVendorX, so you can become a MultiVendorXian with confidence.

 = Third party compatibility =